dequelabs/axe-api-team-public/.github/actions/update-axe-core-v1/README.md

 - It updates `package.json`, `yarn.lock`, and `package-lock.json`.
 - It is compatible with both workspaces and non-workspaces monorepos.
-- It handles dependencies and devDependencies.
+- It auto-updates dependencies and devDependencies.
+- It validates that peerDependency ranges satisfy the new version.
 - It maintains whatever pinning strategy was already in place (`~`, `^`, or `=`).
 - It does _not_ commit changes or create a PR.